-The weather was again nice and I quickly reached Itilleq.
+The weather was again nice and I quickly reached the dock at Itilleq.
 At least, I was where I had been dropped off, there was another jetty 500 m away behind a hill.
-That second one was marked on the map as Itilleq, but as I was dropped off here it would make sense if this would also be where I would be picked up.
-The boat wouldn't arrive for another hour so I decided to check out the other jetty.
+That second one was marked on the map as Itilleq, but as I was dropped off at the first one it would make sense if this would also be where I would be picked up.
+The ferry wouldn't arrive for another hour so I decided to check out the other jetty.
 There was nothing there except some stairs running into the water and it didn't look like anyone had been there recently.
-On my more northern stop was a real jetty and several other docked boats.
+At the first northern dock was a real jetty and several other boats.
 It seemed better to wait there.

 At 12:95 I saw the ferry pass by and it was clear I had been at the wrong stop.
 The bar where I had bought my tickets was a 2 hour walk away, so I couldn't just hop in and ask for advice.
-I did know there wouldn't be another boat until tomorrow.
-Fortunately I still had some scraps of paper in my pocket with their telephone number.
+I did know if there wouldn't be another boat that day.
+Fortunately I still had some scraps of paper in my pocket with the organizations' telephone number.
 After making what probably was a very expensive phone call I was told they would sent another boat to pick me up.
-Just when I was about to ask at which of the two jetties he would stop the man hung up.
+Just when I was about to ask at which of the two jetties the man hung up.

 The same lady was still working there and she wanted to know everything about my trip.
-It felt really nice to talk about it with someone who knew what it was like and who was genuinely interested.
+It felt really nice to talk about it with someone who had experience hiking in the area and who was genuinely interested.
 After picking up my packraft I headed back to the hostel.
 Inside where a bunch of people who had been kayaking for several days.
-I spoke with an American lady who said she had seen seals and had stopped on a small Island where they discovered an Inuit grave with the skeleton visible.
+I spoke with an American lady who said she had seen seals and had stopped on a small Island where they discovered an Inuit grave with the skeleton exposed.
 When I said I had visited Igaliku and explained where I had camped last night they said they had seen my tent.

 Back in Narsarsuaq I bought way too much food, showered, and washed my clothes.
 I also bought beer, but didn't like it much.
 I had a hard time staying awake.
 I spend the rest of the day reading Inferno by Dan Brown which someone had left behind.
-The falcon scientists are not back yet, but they should arrive soon.
-Tomorrow I will start the last of my journeys here.
+The falcon scientists were not back yet, but they would probably arrive soon.
+The following day I would start the last of my hikes in the area.